lgatto/TeachingMaterial/pages/amend_commit_msg.md

 ---
 layout: page
 title: Amend the last commit message
-description: Git/GitHub Guide: amend the last commit message
+description: How to amend the last git commit message
 ---

 &ldquo;Oops!
 That last commit message was screwed up.